siddharthapramanik771/Artwork_restoration_VAE/README.md

 ## Overview

 This repository contains a Variational Autoencoder (VAE)-based image restoration model implemented in PyTorch.
-The model incorporates skip connections in the decoder to enhance information flow during the upsampling process.
+The model incorporates skip connections in the decoder to enhance information flow during the upsampling process. for detailed explanation , see in [medium](https://www.youtube.com/) The used dataset is a smaller version of this dataset from [kaggle](https://www.kaggle.com/datasets/sankarmechengg/art-images-clear-and-distorted)

 ## Model Architecture